The Art of Joywriting

 If you’ve lost touch with you in recent months (or years), you are NOT alone.
 So much of the frenzy of living in this world takes us away from who we are.

 My latest course Delve may be just the antidote.
-Full of gentle guided journaling exercises, videos, worksheets and additional writing prompts – it is the opportunity to cocoon with a circle of others (plus me!) as we begin writing our way into a new season of self.
+Full of gentle guided journaling exercises, videos, worksheets and additional writing prompts – it is the opportunity to cocoon with me as you begin writing your way into a new season of self.

 Free Worksheet & Clip!